tobbstr/xerror/README.md

 # xerror

-An error handling enhancing library that provides an error type that is returnable by both HTTP and gRPC APIs.
-It's also useful in applications without any APIs thanks to it offering granular control of logging and builtin retry checks.
+xerror is a powerful error handling library designed to enhance error management in applications that utilize both HTTP and gRPC APIs.
+With xerror, you can easily define and wrap errors with additional context, add runtime states for logging purposes, and seamlessly handle errors in both gRPC and HTTP environments.
+This library also enables you to hide sensitive data in error responses and provides flexible log-level configuration.

+By using xerror, you can streamline your error handling process and ensure consistent and compliant error responses.
+Whether you're building a microservice or a complex distributed system, xerror offers a comprehensive set of features to simplify error management and improve the reliability of your applications.

+Don't let errors hinder the reliability and stability of your applications.
+Try xerror today and experience a new level of error handling sophistication.

-The error model it uses is the [Google Cloud APIs error model](https://google.aip.dev/193).
+The underlying error model used is the [Google Cloud APIs error model](https://google.aip.dev/193).

-## The problems it solves

-1. Defining an error where it happens that isn't just a text string.
-2. Provides the ability to wrap errors with a text string that gives more context to the error.
-It's possible to return the error up the call stack, but with more context at each hop.
-3. Adding any number of runtime states (variable names and their values) to the error for logging further up the call stack.
-4. Enables servers to both serve gRPC and HTTP clients without having to translate application errors into gRPC- and HTTP-specific variants.
+## What's included

+- Simplifies error management in applications that utilize both HTTP and gRPC APIs.
+- Provides additional context and runtime states for error handling and logging purposes.
-5. Enables servers to hide sensitive data in their error responses.
+- Enables hiding sensitive data in error responses.
-6. Provides an easy way to set the log-level which can be used by logging libraries so that the errors are logged at the desired level.
-7. Offers error responses for both gRPC and HTTP that are compliant with [Google Cloud AIP-193](https://google.aip.dev/193) (API Improvement Proposals).
+- Offers flexible log-level configuration.
+- Ensures consistent and compliant error responses.
+- Streamlines error handling process.
+- Improves the reliability of applications.
+- Provides a comprehensive set of features for error management.
+- Aligns with the Google Cloud APIs error model.
+- Enhances error handling sophistication.
+- Prevents errors from hindering reliability and stability of applications.

 ## Usage

-Add a call to `xerror.Init()` in your main.go file and run `go mod tidy` optionally followed by `go mod vendor` if your Go module vendors its dependencies.
-That call initialises the xerror package.
-It globally sets the "domain" value so we don't have to specify it every time we set an [ErrorInfo](https://github.com/googleapis/googleapis/blob/master/google/rpc/error_details.proto#L51) detail in our error.
-The domain value should be either the name of your service or its domain name.
+To get started, simply add a call to `xerror.Init()` in your main.go file and run `go mod tidy`.
+Then, you can leverage the various functionalities of xerror to handle errors effectively and efficiently.

+The `xerror.Init()` call is used to initialize the `xerror` package.
+It sets a global value called "domain" that is used when adding an [ErrorInfo](https://github.com/googleapis/googleapis/blob/master/google/rpc/error_details.proto#L51) detail to our error.
+The "domain" value should represent either the name of your service or its domain name.
+By setting the "domain" value globally, you don't have to specify it every time you add an ErrorInfo detail to your error.
+This simplifies the error handling process and ensures consistency throughout your application.

+An example:

 ```go
 // main.go